gjbex/Best-practices-for-scientific-computing/docs/code_style.md

 Just to put things in context: sometimes short variable names are perfectly adequate.
-For instance, trivial variable using in an iteration to index an array are conventianally called `i`, `j` and so on.
+For instance, trivial variable using in an iteration to index an array are conventionally called `i`, `j` and so on.
 This is perfectly fine, and unless you have a good reason to choose different names, the "default" names will even help others to understand your code.